-HORT 185 Introduction to Floral Design
+HORT 185 Introduction to Floral Design 3 cr.

 This course is an introduction to the profession of Floral Designer.
 The course covers elements, principles and techniques of floral design.
 Classes will consist of lecture followed by hands on design.
 Classes will also cover the daily practices of a traditional floral shop.
-This course will prepare students for a career in the industry, including sales, design and merchandising. their Students may purchase arrangements on a weekly basis.
+This course will prepare students for a career in the industry, including sales. design merchandising.
+Students may purchase their arrangements on a weekly basis.